 - "immediate MDT" if the Job Type parameter indicates Immediate MDT.

 - "logged MDT" if the Job Type parameter indicates Logged MDT Only.

+- "immediate MDT” or “logged MDT" if the Job Type parameter indicates for Continuous MDT, depends on the received MDT reporting is for Immediate MDT or Logged MDT.

 MME shall look up of the IMEI-TAC and send to the TCE if the privacy indicator indicates logged MDT or Immediate MDT